maggiexb/bootstrap/site/content/docs/4.3/utilities/colors.md

 ## Background gradient

 By adding a `.bg-gradient` class, a linear gradient is added as background image to the backgrounds.
-The gradient is a semi-transparent linear gradient from light (`$color-contrast-light`) to dark (`$color-contrast-dark`) and therefore works on any background color.
+This gradient starts with a semi-transparent white which fades out to the bottom.

 Do you need a gradient in your custom CSS?
 Just add `background-image: var(--bs-gradient);`.